 Once we plan and pack, we’ll load up have ourselves a proper adventure in West Virginia’s wild lands.
 Over the course of the Dolly Sods expedition we’ll partner with the US Forest Service and other conservation agencies on trail-based stewardship projects.

 River Component: Again, you will take an active role in the activities of this camp.
 Based on you and your group the river component may be an overnight on the river in canoes, or it could be a day trip on a kayak, duckie, or raft.
 The group will decide what means of river exploration is the most appropriate fit.

 Rock Components: Pendleton County, WV offers some of the best rock climbing and karst topography on the east coast.
 Don’t just believe us, come and see for yourself!
 The group will choose between rock climbing or caving – or both.
-With a range of options and no shortage of incredible places, we are guaranteed to rock it (lame)…..
+With a range of options and no shortage of incredible places, we are guaranteed to find something new for everyone to try.
 If the group is feeling extra squirrely, we even access to one of the country’s premier Via Ferratas!

 Reflective components: After we push and prod and explore and adventure we also take time to reflect.
 These guided reflections can expand each of you in their own way, and through this work we are able to break down barriers to friendship, excellence, and understanding your potential and that of the group when working effectively together.